dialog-semiconductor/BLE_SDK6_examples/connectivity/central/Readme.md

 1. Verify that your central started via the Terminal.
 The default settings of the central will start scanning for devices that use a GAP_LOCAL_NAME (0x09) GAP flag type.
 If there are no devices in the area, there will be no output.
 	![terminal_local_name_output](assets/terminal_local_name_output.png)

-2. The project is configured to filter for proximity reporters and to connect to the first advertismenet seen.
-On a seperate board, run proximity reporter.
+2. The project is configured to filter for proximity reporters and to connect to the first advertisement seen.
+On a separate board, run proximity reporter.
 Go within the SDK to target_apps/ble_examples/prox_reporter, open the project and compile and run as you did for this example.

 3. If running from JTAG and the original example is deployed via JTAG, be sure to assign the proper JTAG serial number to each target.
 In Keil, this can be done by right clicking on the project and going to Options for Target ....
 Go to Debug then settings and select the serial number that matches the sticker on the board.